miklevin/Pipulate.com/software.md

 title: Awesome FOSS SEO Examples
 permalink: /software/
 group: software
-description: FOSS SEO Software Awesome Examples
+description: Pipulate FOSS SEO Software
 ---

 # {{ page.description }}

-### Awesome Examples for JupyterLab Is Pipulate
+### Ready to Automate Python SEO Examples

 When you work something out using my sample-code in JupyterLab, the next step really is to automate those things you like under systemd right on your Windows